giordi91/giordi91.github.io/content/post/hairExpansion.md

 Instancing is a popular option when you have a lot of geometry to render, the idea being, you kick the render for a lot of grass blades, and in the vertex shader you use a per instance matrix to place your mesh in the world.
-If your mesh needs to be deformed, you either need to be able to do the simulation for yoru vertex in the vertex shader, which might limit some options or bind a buffer with the result of the simulation and fetch the data manually using the vertexID and InstanceID provided.
+If your mesh needs to be deformed, you either need to be able to do the simulation for your vertex in the vertex shader, which might limit some options or bind a buffer with the result of the simulation and fetch the data manually using the vertexID and InstanceID provided.

 This is certainly a valid approach, but there is quite a bit of overhead for each geometry if you render a small geometry that overhead might dominate the cost of the render.